dhillondeep/jailor/README.md

 /dev/null c 1 3
 /dev/zero c 1 5
 ```
-Note: Device creation will most likely require jailtime to be run as root.
+Note: Device creation will most likely require jailor to be run as root.

 Use a 'run' directive for advanced customizations of the chroot:
 ```